knkrn5/Programming-Concepts/oops/oops.md

    1. [private constructor in js](../js/oopsinjs.md#private-constructor-in-js️)
    1. [private constructor in py](../py/oopsinpy.md#private-constructor-in-py️)

-2. **Factory Methods: -** Factory methods (often called **"Static Factory Methods"** when they are **static methods within the class itself**) are static methods that return an instance of the class (or a subclass).
-When combined with private constructors, they provide a much more flexible and descriptive way to **create objects** than direct constructor calls.
+2. **Factory Methods: -** Factory methods (often called **"Static Factory Methods"** these are those method which has the static keyword in java and js or @staticmethod decorator in python **within the class itself**) are static methods that **return an instance of the class (or a subclass)**/ **return the objects created using the class blueprint** than direct constructor calls.

+   - Static methods can only be access using the class name

    1. [private constructor in java](../java/oopsinjava.md#private-constructor-in-java️)
    1. [private constructor in js](../js/oopsinjs.md#private-constructor-in-js️)